Thirteen Treasures of the Island of Britain: List

 The various treasures (tlws) include vessels or utensils for food and drink (hamper, cauldron, crock and dish, horn and knife), objects relating to weaponry (sword, whetstone) and to transport (halter, chariot), clothing (coat, mantle) and still other items (stone and ring, chessboard).
 Most of the items are placed in the Hen Ogledd or "Old North", the Brittonic-speaking parts of what is now southern Scotland and Northern England; some early manuscripts refer to the whole list specifically as treasures "that were in the North".

 The number of treasures is always given as thirteen, but some later versions list different items, replacing or combining entries to maintain the number.
 Later versions also supplement the plainlist with explanatory comments about each treasure.
-The standard version of the list includes the following treasures:
+The version edited by Bromwich (1961) lists the following thirteen treasures, based on Cardiff 17 (late 16th century): (Note: Bromwich, text & translation of Tri Thlws ar Ddeg Ynys Bridain ("The Thirteen Treasures of the Island of Britain") from Cardiff 17, pp. 95–96.)